 Your Marriage Will Take a Lot of Work

 Last month I had the honor of officiating a marriage here in Northern Michigan for a wonderful couple.
-The day was truly amazing with the weather, location and the ceremony.
+The day was truly amazing with the weather, location, and the ceremony.
 Nevertheless, there is a lot of work to get to “the Day” and the quality of that hard work pays off with the health of the marriage after the ceremony.

 When I officiate a wedding, I like to have at least four pre-marriage counseling sessions with the couple (five or six sessions is ideal).
-During the sessions we will go over various topics, including: Expectations, The In-laws, Communication, Conflict, Money, Sex, Spiritual Growth.
+During the sessions, we will go over various topics, including Expectations, The In-laws, Communication, Conflict, Money, Sex, Spiritual Growth.
 I like to have couples work through a series of questions to ask each other.
 The questions are on various topics that might not come up in our everyday conversations but nonetheless, are very important to know the answers to.
-I advice the couple to take a week or two and go over the questions over a period of a few days.
-Maybe schedule two date nights to go over the questions and to ask “follow-up questions” to the answers that are given (this helps their communication skills and to understanding in what each other is saying).
+I advise the couple to take a week or two and go over the questions over a period of a few days.
+Maybe schedule two date nights to go over the questions and to ask “follow-up questions” to the answers that are given (this helps their communication skills and to understanding what each other is saying).

 Here are thirty questions that I found over at another blog that every couple (whether they are planning to get married or have been married for several years) can go over with each other.

 - How did your parents show their love to you growing up?

 - Do you have trust issues and insecurities?

 - How will we make decisions together?

 - If we get stuck in our marriage, are you willing to seek outside help with a counselor?

 - How much alone time do you need?